Washington High School has eight choral ensembles, including three show choirs.

 I’m a freshman.
 What class should I register for?

-All freshmen who want to participate in Washington singers should register for “High School Singers.”
+All freshmen who want to participate in Washington singers should register for “High School Chorus.”

-You can participate in this show choir by auditioning.
-We will be sending audition information to your middle school choir director in the spring, and are planning on holding auditions at your middle school during the school day.
-You will register for “Show Choir C.” You must be registered for “High School Singers” as well in order to be in the Vivace show choir.
+You can participate in show choir by auditioning.
+We will be sending audition information to your middle school choir director in the spring and are planning on holding auditions at your middle school during the school day.
+You will register for “Show Choir B.” You must be registered for “High School Chorus” as well in order to be in show choir.

 Do choir/show choirs meet at the same time as band or orchestra?
 Can I do both?